Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Methodology for Cross-Domain Adaptation

-Our \name framework effectively improves the recognition accuracy of Wi-Fi-based HAR neural network models in the absence of FT samples for specific categories.
-As illustrated in Fig.~\ref{fig:compressive sensing spectrum}, we first propose a time embedding algorithm to capture the irregular patterns of near-field CSIs.
-Building on this, the HAR model is processed through a three-step pipeline comprising PT, FT, and inference: \begin{itemize} \item In the PT stage, a strategy is proposed to reward the extraction of features with large inter-class margins, thereby enhancing category separability. \item In the FT stage, a small subset of source domain samples is used as anchors, and the target domain data are guided to learn subject-specific denoising characteristics driven by matched filtering. \item In the inference phase, a composite strategy combining the model logits with the similarity to anchors is introduced to further improve recognition accuracy. \end{itemize}
+\revhu{ In this section, we define the \name framework for cross-domain adaptation in Wi-Fi-based multi-person HAR under missing FT samples for certain categories.
+As illustrated in Fig.~\ref{fig:compressive sensing spectrum}, the framework consists of a time embedding algorithm to capture the irregular patterns of near-field CSIs and a three-stage pipeline comprising PT, FT, and inference: }

+\begin{itemize} \item In the PT stage, a strategy is proposed to reward the extraction of features with large inter-class margins, thereby enhancing category separability. \item In the FT stage, a small subset of source domain samples is used as anchors, and the target domain data are guided to learn subject-specific denoising characteristics driven by matched filtering. \item In the inference \revhu{stage}, a composite strategy combining the model logits with the similarity to anchors is introduced to further improve recognition accuracy. \end{itemize}

-The processing pipeline begins with embedding the time information for all data, as described in Section~\ref{ssec:sys_time}.
-A large-scale source domain dataset is used to pre-train the neural network model, as detailed in Section~\ref{ssec:sys_pt}.
-A small subset of source domain data, previously used in PT stage, along with target domain data, is then employed to fine-tune the pre-trained model, as outlined in Section~\ref{ssec:sys_ft}.
-Finally, the fully trained model uses a composite decision strategy to recognize activity categories, as described in Section~\ref{ssec:sys_descion}.
-Detailed explanations are presented below.
+\revhu{ In Section~\ref{ssec:sys_time}, we introduce the time embedding design for modeling the irregular patterns of near-field CSIs.
+In Section~\ref{ssec:sys_pt}, we present the PT-stage design for enhancing category separability in the source domain.
+In Section~\ref{ssec:sys_ft}, we describe the FT-stage design that uses source-domain anchors to guide subject-specific denoising adaptation.
+In Section~\ref{ssec:sys_descion}, we detail the composite decision strategy used during inference. }